 In English frequently in plural, chances.
 The word's notions of "opportunity" and "randomness" are as old as the record of it in English and now all but crowd out its original notion of "mere occurrence."
-Meaning "fortuity, absence of any cause why an event should happen or turn out as it does, variability viewed as a real agent" is from c.
+The meaning "fortuity, absence of any cause why an event should happen or turn out as it does, variability viewed as a real agent" is from c.
 1400.

 To stand a chance (or not) is from 1796.
-To take (one's) chances "accept what happens" (early 14c.) is from the old, neutral sense; to take a chance/take chances is originally (by 1814) "participate in a raffle or lottery or game;" extended sense of "take a risk" is by 1826.
+To take (one's) chances "accept what happens" (early 14c.) is from the old, neutral sense; to take a chance/take chances is originally (by 1814) "participate in a raffle or lottery or game;" the extended sense of "take a risk" is by 1826.

 late 14c., "to come about, to happen," from chance (n.).
-Meaning "to risk, take the chances of" is attested from 1859.
+The meaning "to risk, take the chances of" is attested from 1859.
 Related: Chanced; chancing.